97 Degrees Farenheit To Celcius

 Beyond the Calculation: A Deeper Look at Temperature

 The conversion formula provides a mathematical bridge between Fahrenheit and Celsius, but it's crucial to understand the underlying physics behind temperature.
 Temperature is a measure of the average kinetic energy of the particles within a substance.
 Higher temperatures mean particles are moving faster and colliding more frequently.
-Both Fahrenheit and Celsius scales are relative scales; they define temperature based on reference points (freezing and boiling points of water).
+Because of that, both Fahrenheit and Celsius scales are relative scales; they define temperature based on reference points (freezing and boiling points of water).
 The Kelvin scale, on the other hand, is an absolute scale, starting at absolute zero, where all particle motion theoretically ceases.

 Frequently Asked Questions (FAQ)